Focus on Physicians:

 Trackable and measurable

 In short, process goals are often SMART goals.
-For instance, a process goal might be to exercise for 30 minutes a day, enroll in a leadership development course, send one email to request a letter of recommendation weekly for three weeks, or practice the guitar for an hour each week.
+For example, a process goal might be exercising for 30 minutes three times a week, enrolling in a leadership development course, sending one email per week to request a letter of recommendation, or practicing the guitar for an hour each weekend.

-When you focus on process goals, you maintain control over your progress, making adjustments as needed, without the pressure of an immediate big and important outcome.
+When you focus on process goals, you maintain control over your progress.
+You can adjust as needed, without the pressure of immediately achieving something big, visible, or definitive.

-Process goals lead towards an outcome, even though that outcome is not always guaranteed.
-This is the way you break down a goal that seems unattainable or even audacious and create your own roadmap.
-In truth, you may not get where you expect to go, but you’ll get somewhere.
-And you’ll open up more possibilities along the way.
-Sometimes those other possibilities become the new outcome goal.
+Process goals move you towards an outcome, even though that outcome is not always guaranteed.
+This is the way you break down a goal that seems unattainable, even audacious, and create your own roadmap.
+You may not end up exactly where you expected, but you’ll make forward movement.
+And often, new and better possibilities emerge along the way.
+Sometimes those become the new outcome goal.

 The Benefits of Focusing on Process Goals

-2. Flexibility: Unlike outcome goals, which can be rigid and unforgiving, process goals allow for flexibility.
-If one approach isn't working, you can modify your actions without feeling like you've failed.
+Unlike outcome goals, which can feel rigid and unforgiving, process goals allow for flexibility.
+If one approach isn't working, you can change course without feeling like you've failed.
 Changing direction is a normal and exciting part of the process goal method.
 By creating small process steps, you’re allowing yourself to experiment with small stakes outcomes.

-3. Reduced Stress: Shifting your focus from the end result to the journey reduces stress and anxiety.
-You’ll become more engaged in the present moment, finding a sense of satisfaction in the process itself.
-And you’ll feel more in control.
+Shifting attention from the end result to the day-to-day actions reduces stress and anxiety.
+You’ll stay grounded in the present, finding satisfaction in what you’re doing now, and feel more agency over your progress.

 For more about SMART goals, check out my recent article here.
-To learn more about how to create action steps to achieve your process goals, see this article.
-In addition to providing a template to help you get started, the article gives you a practical breakdown of the way this process might work for someone who is seeking a new job or position.
+And if you’d like help translating process goals into clear action steps, this article will walk you through a practical framework.
+You’ll find a template to help you get started, and a real-world example of the way this process might work for someone who is seeking a new job or position.

 If you’ve enjoyed this article and would like to stay in the loop for more insights on creating a sustainable, fulfilling, and happy life as a physician, sign up for my newsletter or reach out on my website.
 I’d love to hear from you.